kaisubr/MIDIVisualizer/README.md

     mkdir build && cd build
     cmake ..

-Depending on the target you chose in Cmake, you will get either a Visual Studio solution, an Xcode workspace or a set of Makefiles.
+Depending on the target you chose in Cmake, you will get either a Visual Studio solution (e.g., `cmake .. -G "Visual Studio 15"`), an Xcode workspace or a set of Makefiles.
 You can build the main executable using the `MIDIVisualizer`sub-project/target.
 If you update the images or shaders in the `resources` directory, you will have to repackage them with the executable, by building the `Packaging` sub-project/target.
 MIDIVisualizer depends on the [GLFW3 library](http://www.glfw.org) and the [Native File Dialog library](https://github.com/mlabbe/nativefiledialog), both are included in the repository and built along with the main executable.

 For example, you can compile MIDIVisualizer on Ubuntu as follows: